-06 Jun Citybase Apartments Tried and Tested: A girls’ weekend in Liverpool
+06 Jun Citybase Apartments: A girls’ weekend in Liverpool

 In the latest of Citybase Apartments’ tried and tested series, our very own ‘Fab Four’ – aka Jayne Parry, Rosin Hine, Claudia Richardson and Lynnette Davies from Citybase and SilverDoor’s Lancaster office – enjoy a girls’ weekend in Liverpool sightseeing, shopping and relaxing in a chic city centre serviced apartment.